-A registered campus organization initiates and annually updates the following:
+A currently registered campus organization annually initiates and updates the following:

-- a.
-A registration form (Exhibit IV-D) containing the organization's officers or four currently registered members of the organization in the absence of officers: - a.
-If employees, names, departments, campus addresses, and campus extensions. - b.
-If alumni or friends of the University or spouses of staff or faculty, names, addresses, and home telephone numbers. - b.
-A statement of Non-Discrimination (Exhibit IV-B). - c.
-A copy of the organization's constitution and/or by-laws.
+a.
+A registration form containing the organization's officers or four currently registered members of the organization in the absence of officers:

+- (1) Employees will provide their names, departments, Mail Codes, and phone extensions. - (2) Alumni,friends of the University, or spouses of staff or faculty will provide their names, addresses, and phone numbers. - b.
+A statement of Non-Discrimination. - c.
+A copy of the organization's constitution and/or by-laws. - d.
+An information sheet including a statement of purpose used to categorize the organization and whether financial records will be maintained (refer to Section XI, Fund Raising).